 - Petition texts

-What are the general objectives of the 8th-grade Literature program in Vietnam?
+What are the general objectives of the 8th-grade Literature curriculum in Vietnam?

-According to Section 3, Appendix Circular 32/2018/TT-BGDDT, there are three general objectives of the 8th-grade Literature program in Vietnam as follows:
+According to Section 3, Appendix Circular 32/2018/TT-BGDDT, there are three general objectives of the 8th-grade Literature curriculum in Vietnam as follows:

 (1) Help students continue to develop the good qualities formed in primary school; enhance and expand the requirements for the development of qualities with specific manifestations such as: